Types of Sandstone

 The age of the sandstone and its original environment has an impact on several factors like sedimentary structure, grain size, and composition.
-It’s why they are always categorized based on the region they were quarried from.
+That’s why they are always categorized based on the region they were quarried from.
 They can be further classified based on their mineralogy as well as the texture of the stone.

 The Main Types of Sandstone

-Sandstone is categorized into three main types based on their variation in composition and cementing material, they include:
+Sandstone is categorized into three main types based on their variation in composition and cementing material; they include:

 - Quartz Sandstone

 - Litharenite or lithic sandstone

 Every single one of these types of sandstone has some indication of its depositional history.
 Quartz sandstone suggests a long period in the depositional basin.
 Feldspar generally weathers quickly, which is why Arkose suggests a short time in the depositional basin.
 It also indicates an arid climate, steep slopes, rapid erosion, and tectonic activity.
 Litharenite indicates an arid climate and accelerated erosion.